mattpolicastro/The-Smart-phone--Self/Chapter One/Chapter One.md

 Neo-Fordism: "An articulation between process of production and mode of consumption" (117)

 Where Gramsci saw the potential for abuse, Aglietta knew it in detail.
-Through *A Theory of Capitalist Regulation*, Michel Aglietta performed a rigourous analysis of Fordism's
+Through *A Theory of Capitalist Regulation*, Michel Aglietta performed a rigorous analysis of Fordism's

 - Has precedent in Marx (*Capital*: Volume One: Chapter 32: The Historical Tendency of Capitalist Accumulation) and Gramsci (his study of the women of wealthy ruling classes in "Rationalisation of Production and Work").